 - Lentil Chips – you can’t go wrong with any flavor, but Dill and Sour Cream are my favorite

-When I know that they will have a treat at school I send either mini cookies or some of the Enjoy Life Foods Baking Morsels for a treat.
+When I know that they will have a treat at school I send either mini cookies or some of the Enjoy Life Foods Baking Morsels for a treat as one of their gluten-free snacks.

 In case you are wondering, no we don’t only put Enjoy Life Foods snacks into our girls lunches.
 Some other snack options that we like to include in lunches are: